Psi-Prod/Omega-custom-theme-Listing/README.md

 ## License

 All themes are licensed under their **original license**.
-Check the individual repository licenses for more information
+Check the individual repository licenses for more information.

 ## Themes listing